 It may come as a shock when your child first talks back.
 As a parent, it’s important to remain calm and devise ways of nipping this behaviour in the bud before it becomes progressively worse.
 Some ways of stopping talking back include:

 Punishments vary in different parts of the world.
 E.g. spanking may be illegal in one country but completely legal in another.
 Most African parents in particular administer reasonable physical punishments for their children.
 They go with a common saying; spare the rod, spoil the child.

 You can also do time-out and deny children activities they do in their leisure time to instill in them the understanding that there are consequences for talking back.

 Admonish bad behaviour

 As soon as they talk back, call out that behaviour and admonish it.
 Do not let it slide or deal with it another time.
-Deal with it as soon as it happens and they will stop with time.
-Never get used to it.
+If you deal with it as soon as it happens, they will stop with time.

 Praise good behaviour